prashantsaini1/titanium-imagepicker/README.md

 <hr/>

 ### Changelog

+**v2.1.0**
+* Added `theme` property support to define any custom theme.
+* Fixed crash if any non ActionBar theme is applied on overall app.
+* Added new Glide library v4.7.0.

 **v1.3.0**
 * Added method to create a custom gallery which can load local images or remote images or both at same time.